GitbookIO/slate-edit-list/README.md

 `plugin.utils.getCurrentList(state: State, block: Block?) => Block || Void`

 Returns the current list at selection (or at the given block).

+#### `utils.getItemsAtRange`

+`plugin.utils.getItemsAtRange(state: State, range: Selection?) => List<Node>`

+Return the list of items at the given range.
+The returned items are the highest list of of successive items that cover the given range.

+The returned list is empty if no such list can be found.

 #### `transforms.increaseItemDepth`